Notes on the Geography of The United Kingdom: London 4: Albertopolis

 America, by J. Bell.
 An Indian maiden in something French?

 Africa, by W. Theed.
-Pity he didn't go south of the Sahara.
+Pity he never got beyond Egypt.

 Scott was unhappy not only with the height of the fléche but with its sculptures.
 He wrote, "I must say of the latter that the models were much superior to the execution in metal" (p.
 265).